animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

-The main reason for this restriction is that most GemFire applications use references to the GemFire `Cache` or Regions in order to perform data access operations.
+The main reason for this restriction is that most GemFire applications use references to the GemFire `Cache` or Regions to perform data access operations.
 These references are "injected" by the Spring container into application components (such as Repositories) for use by the application.
 When a peer member is forcefully disconnected from the rest of the cluster, presumably because